NovaStreamCA/novastream-wp-causeway/README.md

 An application password can be created for a user to allow Causeway to connect to the REST API for quicker updates.

 Application passwords can be created in your profile section on the WordPress dashboard.
-Once you create a password, please send us the password and we can add it into Causeway.
+Once you create a password, please send us the domaibn of the website, the username along with the password and we can add it into Causeway.

 WP-CLI can be used to create an application password for a user by executing the following command in the root of your public htdocs folder:
 ```bash